Evan-Kemph/airflow-chalk-brush/README.md

 ## Design notes

-This section is for anyone wanting to understand *why* it's built this way, or planning to modify it.
-It's also an honest record of what didn't work.
+For anyone wanting to understand *why* it's built this way, or planning to modify it.
+Also an honest record of what didn't work.

 ### The airflow problem

-The core difficulty in a device like this is that **an axial fan (a propeller) produces high flow but very little pressure.** A small coreless motor spinning a propeller might produce on the order of 50–150 Pa.
+The core difficulty is that **an axial fan (a propeller) produces high flow but very little pressure.** A small coreless motor spinning a propeller might produce on the order of 50–150 Pa.
 Forcing air through a narrow nozzle at high velocity needs several hundred Pa or more.

 When you connect a low-pressure fan to a high-resistance nozzle, the fan stalls: it can't push air forward, so air recirculates around the blade tips and escapes back out the intake.
 The device gets loud and does nothing.
-This is exactly what the first several revisions of this brush did.
+This is exactly what the first several revisions did.

-Things that helped, roughly in order of impact:
+What helped, roughly in order of impact:

 1. **A larger exit opening.** By far the biggest factor.
 Small nozzles feel intuitively right (fast jet!) but are the direct cause of stall with this class of fan.
-2. **A smooth, gradual taper into the exit.** An abrupt contraction causes large pressure losses.
-A gentle cone recovers a lot of that.
+2. **A smooth, gradual taper into the exit.** An abrupt contraction causes large pressure losses; a gentle cone recovers a lot of that.
-3. **Rounded rather than sharp-edged openings.** A sharp-edged hole causes the flow to separate at the edge, which effectively shrinks the working area below the hole's physical area.
+3. **Rounded rather than sharp-edged openings.** A sharp edge makes the flow separate, which shrinks the working area below the hole's physical area.
 4. **Tight impeller tip clearance.** Air leaking over the blade tips from the high-pressure side back to the low-pressure side directly reduces achievable pressure.
 Aim for roughly 0.3–0.5 mm total.
-5. **Keeping the intake generous.** Restricting the intake to "balance" it against the exit is counterproductive — it just adds restriction to the side that wasn't the problem.
+5. **Keeping the intake generous.** Restricting the intake to "balance" it against the exit is counterproductive — it adds restriction to the side that wasn't the problem.

 ### What I tried that didn't work

 - **A 5015 centrifugal blower.** Centrifugal blowers make far more static pressure than axial fans and would be the technically correct choice for a narrow, high-velocity nozzle.
 But most 5015 units sold are 12 V or 24 V, and a 12 V blower on a 3.7 V cell barely turns.
-Running one properly would need a boost converter, which adds complexity this design was trying to avoid. **If you want to remix this toward a centrifugal design, get a genuinely 5 V-rated blower and verify the rating before you model a housing around it.**
+Running one properly would need a boost converter, which adds complexity this design was trying to avoid. **If you want to remix toward a centrifugal design, get a genuinely 5 V-rated blower and verify the rating before modeling a housing around it.**
-- **Stator vanes.** Straightening vanes downstream of the propeller should recover swirl energy as pressure, and they do work in principle — but they're sensitive to angle and spacing, and my attempts didn't produce a measurable improvement.
+- **Stator vanes.** Straightening vanes downstream of the propeller should recover swirl energy as pressure, and they work in principle — but they're sensitive to angle and spacing, and my attempts didn't produce a measurable improvement.
 Opening up the flow path was far more effective for far less effort.
-- **A capacitor for inrush suppression.** See below.
+- **A capacitor for inrush suppression.** See [Troubleshooting](#troubleshooting).

-**[FILL IN: your notes on the jet-deflection fix — whether you added a straight barrel section after the taper, a flow straightener, or symmetrized the taper, and what the result was]**
+**[FILL IN: notes on the jet-deflection fix — straight barrel after the taper, flow straightener, symmetrized taper, and what the result was]**

 ### Thread design